infrazeng/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Another statistical test that we can employ to compare MechaCar vehicles against those of other manufacturers is comparing the maintenance cost of each company's vehicles.

 • For this test, we can test for long term cost of maintenance over a span of 5 years

 • The null hypothesis is that there is no difference in maintenance cost between MechaCar vehicles and those of other companies.
 The alternative hypothesis is that there is a difference.

-• For this test, we would use a linear regression line similar to the one used in this test
+• For this test, we would use a linear regression line similar to the one used in this test.

 • The data for this test would include vehicle weight, vehicle length, and mpg.